How to Improve Accessibility in a Care Home

 How to Improve Accessibility in Care Home

-Creating an accessible environment in care homes is vital.
+Creating an accessible environment in care homes is really important.
 This ensures all residents, regardless of their physical or cognitive abilities, can live comfortably and independently.

 Below are detailed tips to improve accessibility in a care home.